Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Siegel--Jacobi forms

 is convergent and defines a Siegel modular form of weight $k$ for the group $\Sp(2g,\Z)$, in particular for any subgroup $\Gamma \subset \Sp(2g,\Z)$.
 Hence it defines a Siegel--Jacobi form of weight $k$ and index $0$ for $\Gamma$.
 In equation \eqref{eq:23}, $P_{g}$ is the subgroup

-and $M$ is written as in \eqref{eq:1}. \item Similarly, \emph{Poincar\'e series} can be used to produce non-zero Siegel cusp forms of any weight $k>2g$ such that $kg$ is even (see \cite[Proposition 2 and its Corollary]{klingen}).
-By pullback they produce Siegel--Jacobi cusp forms of index zero. \item Eisenstein series can be generalized to produce Siegel--Jacobi modular forms of arbitrary index.
-Let $m>0$ be an integer and $k>g+2$ be an even integer.
-Write
+and $M$ is written as in \eqref{eq:1}. \item Similarly, \emph{Poincar\'e series} can be used to produce non-zero Siegel cusp forms of any weight $k>2g$ such that $kg$ is even (see \cite[Proposition 2 and its corollary]{klingen}).
+By pullback they produce Siegel--Jacobi cusp forms of index zero. \item Eisenstein series can be generalized to produce Siegel--Jacobi modular forms of arbitrary index; given $m>0$ an integer and $k>g+2$ an even integer, Ziegler constructs in \cite[Theorem 2.1]{Ziegler-J} a Siegel--Jacobi modular form of weight $k$ and index $m$. \end{enumerate} \end{ex}